 Unless otherwise authorized herein, establishments operating pursuant to this Protocol are prohibited from allowing the facility or a portion thereof to be reserved or used for an event or gathering.
 Except as otherwise authorized herein, gatherings of members from different households (whether indoors or outdoors), including, but not limited, events, parties, gatherings, meetings, and conventions, are prohibited.
-On-site outdoor seating at a table shall be limited to no more than 6 people in the same party.
+Seating at a table shall be limited to no more than 6 people in the same party.